 Park Library & Research Center

-The park library maintains a collection of books and manuscripts relative to the American Civil War, the Gettysburg Campaign, dedication of the Soldiers' National Cemetery, and the development, interpretation, and administration of Gettysburg National Military Park.
+Gettysburg National Military Park maintains a library of books and manuscripts relative to the American Civil War, the Gettysburg Campaign and battle, dedication of the Soldiers' National Cemetery, and the development, interpretation, and administration of Gettysburg National Military Park.
 Library holdings include books, bound volumes, vertical files, manuscripts, limited photographs, maps, microfilm and audio-visual materials.
-Within our collection are a number of rare first edition regimental histories, campaign studies, and memoirs accessible by permission only.
-Our purpose is to maintain a historic reference facility and a database for park staff to use for writing and planning park programs, to enhance the interpretation of the battlefield and National Cemetery, and provide our visitors with the best park experience available.
+Within our collection are a number of rare first edition regimental histories, campaign studies, and memoirs.

 Policy on Requests for Duplicates: Effective June 6, 1998, requests for copies of material from the library must be made in writing and are limited to six requests per person per year.
 Copies are limited to 30 pages per request.
 We reserve the right to refuse requests to provide copies of entire files simply for personal collection.
 Some library holdings may not be reproduced due to poor condition or restricted use outside the park.
 Additionally, there are some documents we recommend be obtained from the original source or repository.
 Gettysburg National Military Park reserves the right to refuse any request for copies by parties outside of the National Park Service where conflict in copyright and ownership of materials may arise.
 The library staff is limited and replies will take time, so your patience is requested.